A manual credit card imprinter is called a knuckle buster or a zip zap machine that was used to create multiple receipts by sliding handles.

 The shopper would then sign the slip of agreement.
 Many banks make use of such options for giving credit card advance financial.

-The electronic cash registers were introduced in the 1970s that replaced manual transactions and in the 1980s; the standalone payment terminal was introduced.
+Electronic cash registers were introduced in the 1970s, replacing manual transactions and in the 1980s; the standalone payment terminal was introduced.

 The user then slides the handle across the machine and back to make the impression.

-The terminal is used by merchants under the counter as an emergency stop.
+Merchants use the terminal under the counter as an emergency stop.

-To accept a credit card in person, the terminals process is preferred by most of the low average ticket merchants or retailers.
+To accept a credit card in person, the terminal process is preferred by most low-average ticket merchants or retailers.

-If the customers’ require a paper receipt, it can provide the receipt to the donors through standalone terminals.
+If the customers require a paper receipt, they can provide the receipt to the donors through standalone terminals.

 This method provides an easy and fast way to deliver services.